Vish-Mayer/CV/README.md

 ## A Little Bit About Myself

-I am a creative, self-motivated Full Stack Software Engineer with an eye for design and a passion for making ideas come to life.
+A creative, self-motivated Full Stack Software Engineer with an eye for design and a passion for making ideas come to life.
 I'm an enthusiastic learner and am always looking to improve and gain new skills.
 A natural team player with previous managerial experience and a history of delivering successful projects, I am passionate about building elegant solutions to real problems.

 Having spent the last eight years in Banking, Music, Film and Television, I decided to retrain as a Software Engineer to combine two passions.
 Making things and technology.
 I have always loved seeing an instant output for my work, and find that I get the same creative buzz writing code as I do when making music, working in film, or even cooking food.
 Being able to produce creative products from a technical codebase is extremely exciting to me as you are limited only by your imagination.